AnmolBinani/recap-kyma-app/Steps_multitenant.md

 2. Replace `<your-cluster-domain>` in `xsuaa.parameters.oauth2-configuration.redirect-uris` with your cluster domain.

-3. Update image links for approuter,srv and db-deployer.
+3. Update image links for approuter, srv and db-deployer.

 4. Make the following change to add backend destinations required by Approuter.